-The filing fee for a Chapter 13 petition is \$274.
-The court does not accept cash or personal checks.
+The filing fee for a Chapter 7 petition is \$299.00.
+The Court does not accept cash or personal checks.
 The fee may be paid by money order, certified check, or bank check payable to the Clerk, United States Bankruptcy Court.

-If the full filing fee cannot be paid at the time the petition is filed, Chapter 13 debtors may apply for an installment schedule by filing Form 3A Application to Pay Filing Fee in Installments.
+If the full filing fee cannot be paid at the time the petition is filed, Chapter 7 debtors may apply for an installment schedule or a waiver of the fee.

+To pay the filing fee in installments, file Form 3A Application to Pay Filing Fee in Installments.
 Debtors can make up to four installment payments.
 The final installment must be made within 120 days after the petition is filed.
 If the debtor fails to pay any installment when due, the case may be dismissed and the debtor will not receive a discharge of debts.